AdrianaIaffa/gla-challenge-xml/README.md

 # Project Description

-This project analyzes web pages within a sitemap to locate a specified keyword or phrase.
-It generates a CSV report detailing the keyword, the number of times it appears on each page, and the corresponding URLs.
+This project automatically analyses web pages listed within a specific sitemap (`https://www.london.gov.uk/sitemap.xml?page=1`) to locate a keyword or phrase that you input.
+After scanning, it generates a CSV file report with details including the frequency of appearances of the keyword and the URLs where they were found.

 # Prerequisites
 Requires [Node.js](https://nodejs.org/en) to run.
 You can download and install it from the official [Node.js](https://nodejs.org/en) website.